Frequently Asked Questions:

 Tel: 860-550-6303, TDD: 1-800-982-6373; Fax: 860-723-7201

-Question: Did you know that the DCF has a Sexual Harassment Policy?
+Question: Does the DCF have a Sexual Harassment Policy?

 Question: Whom may I contact if I feel that I have been sexually harassed and/or have questions or concerns about sexual harassment?

-Answer: If you feel that you are being sexually harassed or know someone who is, you may call the ODE at 860-550-6356 or any of the entities noted on the above referenced Sexual Harassment Policy.
+Answer: If you feel that you are being sexually harassed or know someone who is, you may call the ODE at 860-550-6356 within sixty (60) days of the alleged incident or any of the entities noted on the above referenced Sexual Harassment Policy.